javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 9. in the rule logic screen, you have the ability to create or modify the rule KQL query, control of the entity mapping and define the scheduling and lookback time range.
 10. After you reviewwd the rule configuration options, close this page and navigate back to the main azure sentinel Overview screen

-### Exercise 2: Enable Azure Sentinel Microsoft incident creation rule
+### Exercise 2: Enable Microsoft incident creation rule

 Azure Sentinel is a cloud-native SIEM and one of the main use cases is to act as  single pane of glass, for alerts and event correlation.
 For this purpose, and to be able to ingest and surafce Alewrts from Microsoft Security Product Alerts, we create t he we have the **Microsoft incident creation rule**